Boxing Fitness | The Complete Guide

 And, thrown into the bargain, you’ll also begin to sharpen and hone your boxing skills which will equip you with a basic arsenal of combat weaponry.
-In addition to all these physical attributes, boxing teaches self-discipline and self-restraint – hence the reason why true boxers rarely resort to using their fists in an altercation, instead reserving their pugilistic prowess for the ring.
+In addition to all these physical attributes, boxing fitness teaches self-discipline and self-restraint – hence the reason why true boxers rarely resort to using their fists in an altercation, instead reserving their pugilistic prowess for the ring.

-Other benefits of boxing include
+Other benefits of boxing fitness

 1: Fat burning